Robert P. Chamberlin

-Robert Porter Chamberlin (known professionally as Bobby Chamberlin) (born April 6, 1965) is an associate justice of the Supreme Court of Mississippi.
-He is a nominee to serve as a United States district judge of the United States District Court for the Northern District of Mississippi.
+Robert Porter Chamberlin (known professionally as Bobby Chamberlin) (born April 6, 1965) is a United States district judge of the United States District Court for the Northern District of Mississippi.
+He previously served as an associate justice of the Supreme Court of Mississippi.

 Early life and education

-Chamberlin was born April 6, 1965.
+Chamberlin was born on April 6, 1965.
 Chamberlin received his Bachelor of Arts from the University of Mississippi in 1987 and his Juris Doctor from the University of Mississippi School of Law in 1990.
 He was admitted to the bar in 1990.